aksamra56/cpnt200-a2/README.md

 Author: Akashdeep Samra

 # Quick Summary
-* This Project allows users to retrieve detailed information about a company such as how it provides the companies Employees with tags *
+* This Project allows users to retrieve detailed information about a company such as how it provides the companies employees with tags *

 # Extra
 3 Collection are created Employees,Tags,Companies